 In the 1930s, the eldest son, Walter, enlisted in the U.S. Marine Corps, serving for several years.
 In 1936, Walter was assigned to the naval operations base in South Charleston, West Virginia.
 While in Charleston, he met and fell in love with a lovely strawberry-blond who cooked sumptuous Italian food.
 They married within months of meeting.
 Together, they had three sons of their own; one was my husband’s father.
 Just prior to World War II, Walter received an honorable discharge from the Marines.

 In December 1939, his brother, Renzo, also enlisted in the U.S. Marine Corps.
 After basic training, Renzo was stationed in Pearl Harbor, Hawaii.
 He was still stationed at Pearl Harbor the day the Japanese bombed the port—December 7, 1941.
 After the attack, Renzo sat on the grass, put his rifle down, removed his helmet, and started brushing the debris from his hair.
-Soon after, he heard someone yell, “Hey Marine!”
-He turned in time to see a photographer snap this photo:
+He then heard someone yell, “Hey Marine!” and turned in time to see a photographer snap this picture:

 At family gatherings, Renzo often recounted the sights and sounds of that day.
 Even though decades had passed since the attack, he described the day with such clarity, one would have thought he had just experienced the tragedy.

 Renzo also spoke of fighting at Guadalcanal and other battles.
 Three times during the war, he came very close to dying.
 When he was stationed in Okinawa, Renzo wrote home to his parents to let them know he was safe.